-- Declining an internship or full-time job offer after accepting the initial offer - Engaging in any act of intentional misrepresentation designed to convey false information to an employer concerning job-related qualifications - Engaging in any unprofessional conduct which intentionally seeks to defame, disqualify, or otherwise harm the job prospects of other Thunderbird students or alumni in the job-search process - Engaging in any unprofessional conduct which harms or damages the employer relationship with Thunderbird or the CMC - Failure to attend confirmed initial interviews - Failure to attend confirmed 2nd (or fly back) interview - Failure to attend required CMC sponsored workshops or presentations
+- Declining an internship or full-time job offer after accepting the initial offer - Engaging in any act of intentional misrepresentation designed to convey false information to an employer concerning job-related qualifications - Engaging in any unprofessional conduct which intentionally seeks to defame, disqualify, or otherwise harm the job prospects of other Thunderbird students or alumni in the job-search process - Engaging in any unprofessional conduct which harms or damages the employer relationship with Thunderbird or the CMC - Failure to attend confirmed initial interviews - Failure to attend confirmed 2nd (or fly back) interview - Failure to attend required CMC sponsored workshops or presentations - Misrepresentation of work authorization status to employers - Engaging in an active career search for full time employment with any employer after accepting a full time or employment offer with a different employer - Failure to disclose factual, true and correct employment status or graduation status to potential employers

 Upon permanent suspension of recruiting privileges, a student will have the right to appeal the decision to the Senior Vice-President for Academic Programs and Services and Program Support.

 Following this policy will reinforce the professional reputation and high standards that are associated with the Thunderbird degree in the international marketplace.